 Then one day he called early in the morning.
 You prayed the relationship had ended.
 It hadn’t.
 He had called on her orders.
 To sever the last cord.
 To turn the knife.
 “You don’t need to worry about me anymore!” he said in a voice as cold as ice.
-No good morning.
-No how are you.
+No, good morning or how are you.. nothing like that.
 It was unsettling and confirmation that your friendship meant nothing.
 There was also some devious arrogance in his voice – it was like he had tickets to heaven.

 When a romantic relationship ends, some things stop e.g. having sex, seeing each other naked and/or living together: there is a natural ending to things.
-There is a natural unwritten protocol for when romance ends, painful still, but with a stop to things.
-But when a platonic relationship ends when there was no quarrel or disagreement, the dumped party feels cheated.
-You felt like this for days.
-You demanded an answer because meeting a person and falling in love was not good enough.
-Your messages never passed the one grey tick stage, which meant you’d be blocked.
+There is a natural unwritten protocol for when the romance ends, painful, but with a stop to things.
+But when a platonic relationship ends, when there was no quarrel or disagreement, the dumped party feels cheated: and you felt like this for days.
+You demanded an answer because his ‘meeting the life of my life, and falling in love,’ was not good enough.
+Your Whatsapp messages never passed the one-grey-tick stage, which meant you’d been blocked.

-You lamented to your less important friends about how things turned out: some were kind and said kind things like ‘let it go and move on’: others were mean and cruel and fired questions at you, ‘what did you expect’, or ‘did you sleep with him?’.
+You lamented to your less important friends about how things turned out: some were kind and said kind things like ‘I’m sorry but please let it go and move on’: others were mean and cruel and fired questions at you, ‘what did you expect,’ or ‘did you sleep with him?’.
 The ones who asked the latter believed you had slept with him because that was the only reasonable explanation as to why you were hurting like you were.
 You were not sleeping with him, neither of you was attracted to the other in that way.
-But for you the pain was worse than a lover dumping you.
+But for you, the pain was worse than a lover dumping you.
 Because if your lover fell out of love with you and met someone else, it makes sense to keep the hell away, but does a friendship have to end because someone met their soulmate?

 You read some amazing articles and quotes about death of relationships – some relationships are not meant to last a lifetime; – everything happens for a reason; – mourn the death of a relationship to mark an end etc etc. Your worst days were on your birthdays and a common friend’s death anniversary.
-This year after being silent for a long time and because you can’t get him out of your mind just yet, you texted to wish him well and to stay safe in this COVID times.
-You received a ‘thanks’.
+This year after being silent for a long time and because you couldn’t get him out of your mind just yet, you texted to wish him well and to stay safe in this COVID times.
+You received a simple but painful reply, ‘thanks’.

 Now you are done.